-We’ve all been there.
-Down in the dumps and chewed up by circumstances which are ‘so unfair’.
+We've all been there.
+Down in the dumps and chewed up by circumstances that are ‘so unfair’.
 It’s part of life to feel down sometimes and often we feel it’s undeservedly so.

 Self-pity can be a natural response to life’s lows.
 Yet is never actually a remedy for them.
 In fact, it makes us feel worse.
 So how can we put an end to our self-pity?
 You'll find the answers in this article!

 - Why self-pity is terrible for you

 - How to overcome insidious self-pity

 - So, do you deserve to pity yourself?